mozilla/kitsune/docs/osumo.rst

         html: the html content (str),
         slug: document slug (str),
         title: document title (str),
-        updated: the last time the document has been updated as seconds since UNIX epoch (int) }
+        updated: the last time the document has been updated as seconds since UNIX epoch (int),
+        archived: archived (boolean/undefined)
+      }
 :Index:
     ``id`` is indexed by the field ``by_id``